 The symposium will consists of Invited Talks and a Poster Session.
 Short Poster Presentations will be selected after the registration is closed.

 Registration fee for two days, including lunch and a conference dinner (on the 19th of October) is 200€.
 Registration is limited to 125 persons and will be open on the 1st of March, 2017.
 Abstract submission deadline is extended to September 8th, 2017.
+Registration is ongoing.

-Julia Mahamid \\ Max-Planck Institute of Biochemistry, Germany
+Julia Mahamid \\ EMBL Heidelberg, Germany